RosarioB/kafka-clients/README.md

 # kafka-streams
-It contanins a folder streams which contains the Kafka Streams application and a folder produver (which is the same of the branch producer-consumer) used to import import some data inside the Kafka cluster in the topic `vehicle-positions`.
+It contains a folder streams which contains the Kafka Streams application and a folder produver (which is the same of the branch producer-consumer) used to import import some data inside the Kafka cluster in the topic `vehicle-positions`.

 The Kafka Streams applications is very easy it just reads the data from the topic `vehicle-positions`, filter it and then writes the new record in the topic `vehicle-positions-oper-47`.